Not your postcode?

 Is my Shire shed suitable for DIY assembly?

 Can I have electricity in my Shire shed?

 Is planning permission required for my Shire shed?

 Is building regulations approval required for my Shire shed?

 What is pressure treatment?

 What about shed security?

-Summer Garden Sheds is a leading UK retailer of garden sheds including Shire Sheds and other top brands.
-Established in 1981, Summer Garden Sheds operates a retail display site in Norwich, Norfolk.
+Summer Garden Sheds is a leading UK retailer of garden sheds including Shire Sheds and other top brands, established in Norwich, Norfolk since 1981.